 Sealants are a thin coating placed on the back teeth or molars to prevent tooth decay.
 Sealants protect the chewing surfaces by providing a protective shield that prohibits food and germs from getting to the tooth.

 They can protect against most potential cavities for up to two years and other potential cavities for up to four years.
 Keep in mind that dentists use sealants to prevent cavities.
 Suppose you believe that you already have a cavity.
-In that case, you may want to schedule an oral exam with a dentist in Houston, Texas, to determine what other dentistry services are available.
+In that case, you may want to schedule an oral exam to determine what other dentistry services are available.

 How Are Sealants Applied?